PredictabilityAtScale/IssueTriage/README.md

   - `issuetriage.assessment.preferredModel` (default `openai/gpt-5-mini`).
   - Toggle premium mode with `issuetriage.assessment.usePremiumModel` to use `issuetriage.assessment.premiumModel`.
 5. Reload VS Code after changing environment variables.

+### 2a.
+(Optional) Enable UsageTap logging

+IssueTriage can record LLM usage events to [UsageTap](https://usagetap.com/) when you supply the dedicated client API key:

+1. Set `ISSUETRIAGE_USAGETAP_KEY` (or **Settings → Extensions → IssueTriage → Telemetry: UsageTap Key**) to the call-logging key provisioned for VS Code clients.
+2. The service defaults to `https://api.usagetap.com`; override with `ISSUETRIAGE_USAGETAP_BASE_URL` (or **Telemetry: UsageTap Base Url**) if you are targeting a staging endpoint.
+3. UsageTap instrumentation respects the existing `issuetriage.telemetry.enabled` opt-in.
+Leave the extension setting off if you prefer to disable all telemetry.
+4. Turn on **Telemetry: UsageTap Debug** (or set `ISSUETRIAGE_USAGETAP_DEBUG=1`) to stream verbose integration logs to the *IssueTriage UsageTap* output channel while troubleshooting.

 > **Automation Launch Guard**: Keep `issuetriage.automation.launchEnabled` at its default `false` while automation workflows are still in development.
 Enable it only when the downstream automation adapter is configured.